RAID Data RecoveryRAID 5 Data Recovery

 VM RAID 5 Recovery

-The virtual disks are connected to the virtual guest OS by emulation of the connection via the corresponding controller, IDE, SATA (AHCI), SCSI, and SAS.
+VM RAID 5 Recovery is a critical process that allows the retrieval of lost or corrupted data from RAID 5 arrays in a virtual environment, ensuring business continuity and safeguarding valuable information.
+The virtual disks are connected to the virtual guest OS by emulating the connection via the corresponding controller, IDE, SATA (AHCI), SCSI, and SAS.

-The behavior of the controllers is programmed to simulate physical prototypes, so the IDE controller will run slower than SATA and consume more CPU resources, OS without appropriate drivers and hardware support will not interact with virtual disks, etc.
+The controllers’ behavior is programmed to simulate physical prototypes, so the IDE controller will run slower than SATA and consume more CPU resources, and an OS without appropriate drivers and hardware support will not interact with virtual disks, etc.

 For example, the Windows family before Windows Vista did not support the Advanced Host Controller Interface (AHCI) to which SATA belongs, so the virtual machine with Windows XP with SATA will not work.
 The virtual machine failure can include corrupted catalogs, unsupported OS versions, file-size issues, and virtual hard disk corruption.

-Recently we received a recovery case of a VM running on a RAID 5 system.
-The problem was that the hard drives failed, and thus the RAID configuration stopped operating, and data on the Virtual Machine was inaccessible.
+Recently, we received a recovery case of a VM running on a RAID 5 system.
+The problem was that the hard drives failed; thus, the RAID configuration stopped operating, and data on the Virtual Machine was inaccessible.

 VM Data Recovery on a RAID 5 Array

 PITS Global Data Recovery Services performs hypervisors and virtual disk data recovery.
-With virtual machines and disks, there is a difficulty when an administrator on the host network has not made backups or stored them on the same disk.
-And the script copying did not ensure the fact of backup.
-Then the administrators start trying to recover on the same disk without making a sector-by-sector copy in the original state to another medium.
+With virtual machines and disks, it is difficult when an administrator on the host network has not made backups or stored them on the same disk.
+The script copying does not ensure the backup.
+Then, the administrators start trying to recover on the same disk without making a sector-by-sector copy in the original state to another medium.

 In a typical data recovery from a file system located on a regular media, for example, NTFS on a regular hard drive, we have to deal with one hardware level of problems and one abstraction level – the file system.

-The classic case of Virtual Machine data recovery is the hardware level and three levels of abstraction.
+The classic Virtual Machine data recovery case is the hardware level and three levels of abstraction.

-The first level of abstraction, in this case, was RAID array recovery and its problems.
-We had to recover the RAID 5 system and retrieve the data of HDDs.
+In this case, the first level of abstraction was RAID array recovery and its problems.
+We had to recover the RAID 5 system and retrieve HDD data.

 The second level of abstraction was the host file system VMFS, NTFS, etc. The third level of abstraction is the Guest file system.
 Problems at each level complicated the work with the next.
 Eventually, they led to an increase in the amount of work and the number of features in the data recovery task.